szonszein/szonszein.github.io/index.md

 'The Hidden Costs of Hiding: Immigration Policies and Health Care Utilization', with Fernanda Márquez-Padilla

 ## Commissioned Monographs and Book Chapters
-'Spillover Effects in Experimental Data', with Peter Aronow, Dean Eckles and Cyrus Samii.
+'Spillover Effects in Experimental Data', with P Aronow, Dean Eckles and Cyrus Samii.
 In J. Druckman and D. Green, eds.
 Advances in Experimental Political Science.
 Cambridge University Press.
 <a href="https://arxiv.org/abs/2001.05444" rel="nofollow">(arxiv)</a>

 ## Software